Community Bioethics Forum

 Forum members have agreed to spend 3-5 hours before each monthly meeting completing reading assignments which may be from popular media, academic journals, or publications from bioethics research centers such as the Hastings Center Report.
 Forum meetings are comprised of presentations by bioethicists, nurses, or physicians from the medical community, leaders in CT’s Departments of Public Health and Disability Services, and may sometimes also include presentations by former patients.
 Presentations are followed by thoughtful discussions and debriefings.
 The Forum Chair documents member feedback and does not seek to bring the group to one uniform opinion, rather to enable each member to understand the issue and document the group’s informed (and often nuanced) perspectives.

 The Forum is a collaboration with Mark Mercurio, MD, MA, Director of the Program for Biomedical Ethics at Yale School of Medicine.
-The Forum was conceived and is chaired by Lori Bruce, Associate Director of Yale University’s Summer Institute in Bioethics at Yale’s Interdisciplinary Center for Bioethics.
-For additional information on the group, or to discuss a potential consult, please contact Lori at Lori.Bruce@yale.edu
+The Forum was conceived and is chaired by Lori Bruce, D.Bioethics, HEC-C, Associate Director of Yale University’s Summer Institute in Bioethics at Yale’s Interdisciplinary Center for Bioethics.
+For additional information on the group, or to discuss a potential consult, please contact Lori at Lori.Bruce@yale.edu.

 The CBF is modeled after the Community Ethics Committee paradigm developed by our colleague, Carol Powers, at Harvard Medical School.